A Zambezi River safari feel in Zambia, a short distance from the breathtaking Victoria Falls

 8 double suites and 2 family units comprising of 4 beds each.
 Sleeping a total of 24

 Each unit has its own indoor and outdoor bathrooms, as well as a luxurious private plunge pool.

 Plug points in rooms

-Vistis to Victoria Fals, Rhino Trekking on Foot & Game Drives in the Mosi-Oa-Tunya National Park, Cultural Village Visits, Sunset River Cruises (our own private boat), Fishing and visits to the Livingstone Museum
+Visits to Victoria Falls, Rhino Trekking on Foot & Game Drives in the Mosi-Oa-Tunya National Park, Cultural Village Visits, Sunset River Cruises (our own private boat), Fishing, canoeing and visits to the Livingstone Museum